 All The Little Raindrops (2023)

-In the meantime, since we’re talking about darker stuff, I have a list of five incredibly dark romance books that will keep you biting your nails and screaming out your emotions until Mia’s new novel is released.
+Since we’re talking about darker stuff, we have a list of five incredibly dark romance books that will keep you biting your nails and screaming out your emotions.
 Or, if you prefer thrillers, try these 10 insanely suspenseful psychological thrillers!

-I hope this helps you choose your next read.
-I can assure you that whatever it is, it is worth it.
+We hope our guide to all Mia Sheridan books helps you choose your next read.
+We can assure you that whatever it is, it is worth it.
 Mia’s worth it.
 Whether it’s her romance novels or her thrillers.
 Anyway, if you want to know more about certain books and have any questions, leave them all in the comments and we can chat there!
+Don’t forget to check more of our posts!

 This is great!
 I love romantic thrillers and now I have a new author with a ton of books to read!